LouisCE/warrior-path/README.md

 ## Wireframes

-Wireframes were hand-sketched during the planning stage and later refined through iterative layout changes directly in code.
-Following best practices, a mobile-first design approach was used.
 All content was structured to display clearly on phones before adapting to tablets and desktops.

 Several elements evolved beyond the initial sketches during development: